The schedule of Instructor Training Scheme (ITS) events for 2020 is now live online for students to book with new PIE and TIE prep events planned.

 Following a review of the syllabus during 2019, the requirements for assessment of existing instructors has been amended and so Open Water Instructors (OWIs) who complete the course will then be qualified as DfA Instructors.
 The separate assessment events have consequently been removed.
 However, in order to provide additional experience and confidence in working with people with disabilities, combined events (course and workshop) are being offered to build on the foundation of the DfA instructors course.

 Snorkelling Instructor Training Scheme

-Along with expanding the ITS, dates are included for 2020's Snorkelling Instructor Training Course & Assessments (SITCA) and Advanced Snorkelling Instructor Training Course & Assessments (ASITCA).
+Along with expanding the ITS, dates are included for 2020's Snorkelling Instructor Training Course & Assessments (SITCA).
 These courses are now available to book throughout the year for all those wishing to broaden their instructing horizons and develop on qualifications already attained.
 The ASITCA, in particular, was scheduled for 2019 but interested students could not meet the prerequisites.
 Now is the perfect time to begin work to ensure your ongoing development can meet those requirements.